 The legislation poses several concerns to the business community.
 The vague definition for inverted domestic corporations could be broadly applied and may impact existing state contracts if the State Treasurer determines a company to be an inverter.
 Additionally, the bill does not specify any means for a company to appeal a determination by the State Treasurer.

-Changing due date of NJ transfer inheritance tax payment, SUPPORT, A2026
+Changing due date of NJ transfer inheritance tax payment SUPPORT A2026

 This bill realigns the NJ transfer inheritance tax payment due date to coincide with the payment due dates for the State and federal estate taxes.
 The purpose of this bill is to simplify New Jersey’s inheritance tax filing procedures.
-It was introduced at the request of the NJCPA State Tax Interest Group.
+It was introduced at the request of the NJSCPA State Tax Interest Group.

-Tax relief for Madoff-type fraud victims, SUPPORT, A1748, S1139
+Tax relief for Madoff-type fraud victims SUPPORT A1748, S1139

 This bill provides relief for New Jersey gross income taxpayers who suffer monetary losses as a result of certain investment arrangements that are discovered to be criminally fraudulent.